LoomT/CIS-CAT-results-mapping-to-MITRE-ATTCK-Navigator/README.md

   - When no file is provided: `"No file part"`
   - When filename is empty: `"No selected file"`
   - When filename is invalid: `"Invalid filename"`
-  - When file upload fails: `"File upload failed"`

 - **Code**: `500 Internal Server Error`
-  - When server encounters an unexpected error
+  - When server encounters an unexpected error: `"Unexpected error while processing file"`
-  - Response will contain error message

 ### Download File
 - **URL**: `/api/files/<file_id>`